Updated: Oct 8

-Also an experiment in baking with two smalls at once!
+A super easy bake for kids, this was also an experiment in baking with two at once!

-I don't know what it is, but since designing October's recipe subscription back in August I've had a very healthy love affair with pumpkin seeds.
-It helps that smallest small also adores them.
+Smallest small also adores them.
+Always had.
 He'll play with them for ages and eat them in fistfuls!
-Seeing as it's bread week on 'The Great British Bake Off' and due to the fact that we currently have no bread in the bread bin, I thought we'd give some soda bread a go on a fine, but blustery autumn afternoon.
-I'm feeling particularly wholesome today.
-We've been for a stomp welly walk through the fields to our village coffee morning where the smalls delight the fabulous older folk and I eat cake I didn't make and get a hot cup of tea made for me.
-We collected blackberries on the way home and ate lunch in the garden.
+Seeing as it's bread week on 'The Great British Bake Off' and due to the fact that we currently have no bread in the bread bin, I thought we'd give some soda bread a go on blustery autumn afternoon.
 Soda bread is the perfect bake for comfy days like this.
 There's something earthy about it.
 It's robust and delicious - full of flavour and looks just the right amount of 'rustic' as to be pleasing on the kitchen table.
-You could easily make this recipe plain, but it's also easy to add whatever flavours your little ones particularly enjoy.
-I wanted to make something autumnal to enjoy with simple soup for tea.

-As this bake is so simple I decided to have a go at baking with both smalls simultaneously.
+When I first made this easy-bake bread it was one of the first times I baked with both children at once.
 I set the bake up slightly differently for both.
-The baby had all of the ingredients pre weighed into a washing up bowl.
+The baby had all of the ingredients pre-weighed into a washing up bowl.
 He got stuck in straight away mixing and swirling.
 Eventually I gave him a hand to bring it together and shape it onto his baking tray.
-Meanwhile, the toddler had pre weighed ingredients in separate bowls and some element of choice as to what to put in the dough.
+Meanwhile, the toddler had pre-weighed ingredients in separate bowls and some element of choice as to what to put in the dough - another thing that makes this an easy bake, the ingredients can go in the bowl in any order.
 In the end though she didn't fancy baking, so the baby did both loaves in his washing up tub and it worked like a dream.
-Remember, when you're baking with the very smalls it's all about getting them involved - experiencing textures, tastes and equipment.
+Remember, when you're baking with the very small children it's all about getting them involved rather than completing a bake perfectly from start to finish.
+It is part of their play; experiencing textures, tastes and equipment.
 I honestly believe that the earlier you start the easier baking will be in the more 'enthusiastic' toddler years.

 The other great boon of soda bread is that it can be shaped any way you like.
-It look great plonked on a baking tray in a big fat ball, or shaped simply.
-As we're playing along with #oursensoryjungle we chose a paw print, which had the added bonus on producing a slicing loaf and three tear off rolls.
+It looks great shaped or plonked on a baking tray in a big fat ball.
+As we were playing along with #oursensoryjungle at the time we chose a paw print, which had the added bonus on producing a slicing loaf and three tear off rolls.
 The only important thing to remember is to make the cross on the top of the bread with a dough scraper or sharp knife.
 These cross markings need to be nice and deep so the dough will rise without splitting.
 Although, traditionally this is said to have been done to let the devil out!

 Autumnal Soda Bread